conmaol/maglocunus/AI/NeuralNets/RussellNorvig1995-19.md

 §5.3. <mark>NETtalk</mark> (Sejnowski & Rosenberg 1987) is a neural network that maps written text to sequences of phonemes.

 §5.4.
-The input consists of the alphabetic character to be pronounced, along with the preceding and following three characters (seven inputs in total).
+The input consists of the character to be pronounced, along with the preceding and following three characters (seven inputs in total).

 §5.5.
-Structure of the network.
+This input corresponds in reality to 7x29 input units, since each character can either be one of the 26 alphabetic characters, a space, a full stop, or another punctuation character.
+In addition, there are 80 hidden units.

 §5.6.
-Training the network.
+The output layer consists of phonological features of the sound to be produced – high vs. low, voiced vs. unvoiced, etc. The output can also be nothing, eg. for the second letter in a digraph.

 §5.7.
-Performamnce of the network.
+The network was trained on a hand-transcribed 1024-word text.

+§5.8.
+After 50 passes through the training data (epochs), the network performed at 95% accuracy on the training data itself, and at 75% accuracy on test data.
+This is not spectacular when compared to other methods, eg. Markov models.

 ### Handwritten character recognition